 |Cleaning and disinfecting solutions||Many cleaners are toxic.
 Chemicals of concern include sterilants with gluteraldehyde, Vaposterile, formaldehydes, phenols, ammonia, acetone, bleaches, cleaning solutions containing chromium||WTO2|

 There are non-mercury alternatives available for medical equipment and thermostats, and also bulbs and lamps available that contain lower amounts of mercury.
 Dentists should utilize these choices when starting an office or replacing items.

-Dental Amalgam from the US Food and Drug Administration
+Dental Amalgam is information from the US Food and Drug Administration

 Fact Sheet - Mercury Use in Dental Amalgam from the Interstate Mercury Education and Reduction Clearinghouse (IMERC)

 Mercury-Dental Topic Hub™ from the Pollution Prevention Resource Exchange offers pollution prevention resources to dental offices.